Polymer/polymer/PRIMER.md

 });
 ```

-Property change observation is achieved in Polymer by installing setters on the custom element prototype for properties with registered interest (as opposed to observation via Object.observe or dirty checking, for example).
+Note that property change observation is achieved in Polymer by installing setters on the custom element prototype for properties with registered interest (as opposed to observation via Object.observe or dirty checking, for example).

-Observing changes to multiple properties is supported via the `observers` object, by specifying a string-separated list of dependent properties that should result in a change function being called.
-These observers differ from single-property observers in that the change handler is called asynchronously.
+### Multipe property observation

+Observing changes to multiple properties is supported via the `observers` array on the prototype, using a string containing a method signature that includes any dependent arguments.
+Once all properties are defined (`!== undefined`), the observer method will be called once for each change to a dependent property.
+The current values of the dependent properties will be passed as arguments to the observer method in the order defined in the `observers` method signature.

+*Note, computing functions will only be called once all dependent properties are defined (`!=undefined`).
+If one or more of the properties are optional, they would need default `value`'s defined in `properties` to ensure the observer is called.*

+*Note that any observers defined in the `observers` array will not receive `old` values as arguments, only new values.
+Only single-property observers defined in the `properties` object received both `old` and `new` values.*

 Example: